chao-ji/np-auto-diff/README.md

 ```
 You can define a `Graph` using arithmetic functions like `add()` or `multiply()`.
 Alternatively, you can simply use Python arithmetic operators `+` or `*`, which is shorthand for `add()` and `multiply()`.

-Note the arithmetic operations allows for the NumPy style [broadcasting](https://docs.scipy.org/doc/numpy-1.15.0/user/basics.broadcasting.html), and the second non-`Node` argument is implicitly converted to a `Constant` type of `Node`.
+Note the arithmetic operations allow for the NumPy style [broadcasting](https://docs.scipy.org/doc/numpy-1.15.0/user/basics.broadcasting.html), and the other non-`Node` argument is implicitly converted to a `Constant` type of `Node` and added to the graph.

 ### Demos